 Stone Resetting

-Loose or damaged settings require stone resetting.
-The process involves removing the stone safely, repairing or rebuilding the setting, and resetting the stone with proper security.
-Feasibility depends on stone durability (can withstand removal and resetting), adequate setting metal (sufficient material to rebuild prongs or bezel), and standard setting type (conventional construction).
+Loose or damaged settings require stone resetting: removing the stone safely, repairing or rebuilding the setting, and resetting the stone with proper security.
+Feasibility depends on stone durability, adequate setting metal, and standard setting type.
+Cost varies from $50–$300 depending on stone size and setting complexity.

 Clasp and Hinge Repair

-Worn clasps and hinges can often be repaired or replaced.
-Repair options include rebuilding worn clasp mechanisms, replacing springs or tension elements, or installing new clasps (if standard types).
-Feasibility requires accessible attachment points, standard clasp types (replacements available), and adequate metal for secure attachment.
+Worn clasps and hinges can often be repaired or replaced by rebuilding worn mechanisms, replacing springs or tension elements, or installing new standard clasps.
+Proprietary or unusual clasps may be irreparable if replacement parts are unavailable — another reason standard construction matters for long-term serviceability.

 Solder Joint Repair

-Separated solder joints can be re-soldered.
-The process involves cleaning the joint area, applying appropriate solder, heating to solder flow temperature, and finishing the joint invisibly.
-Feasibility depends on accessible joint location, heat-tolerant components, and adequate metal at joint (not too thin or damaged).
+Separated solder joints can be re-soldered by cleaning the joint area, applying appropriate solder, heating to flow temperature, and finishing the joint invisibly.
+Well-designed jewelry has accessible joints that can be repaired multiple times over decades.

 When Repair Becomes Impractical